w11k/Tydux/README.md

 **Create the state class:**

-Your can implement the state with a class or a plain JavaScript object.
+You can implement the state with a class or a plain JavaScript object.
 Classes are a bit more convenient but remember that you must not use inheritance and that the class only contains fields.

 ```
 export class TodoState {